Self-Sustainability of Energy Harvesting Systems: Concept, Analysis, and Design: Battery Energy Evolution Process

 \subsection{Discussion}

-\begin{enumerate} \item By comparing the Lindley recursion for the energy harvesting system with that of a queueing system, we can translate the terms and concepts of one system into those of the other.
+\begin{enumerate} \item By comparing the Lindley recursion equations for an energy harvesting system and a queueing system, we can translate the terms and concepts of one system into those of the other.
 The Lindley recursion for a $GI/G/1$ queueing system is given by $V_{n+1} = \max(0, V_n + X_n - T_n)$, where for an $n$-th customer $V_n$ is its virtual waiting time, $X_n$ is its service time, and $T_n$ is the inter-arrival time between customers $n$ and $n+1$.
-In Table \ref{table:queueing_analogue}, we compare the terminologies of our energy harvesting system with that of terminologies of a traditional queueing system.
+In Table \ref{table:queueing_analogue}, we compare the terminologies of our energy harvesting system with the terminologies of a queueing system.
+Equivalently, the units of energy in (\ref{eqn:batt-energy}) can be converted into units of time by dividing both sides of (\ref{eqn:batt-energy}) by $p$.

-\item This comparison also means that we are justified in using the Kendall notation to refer to the different arrival process, energy packet size distribution, and the number of consumers in the HSC system.
-Therefore, an energy harvesting system where the distribution of inter-arrival time is exponential, making the arrival process Poisson, can be expressed in Kendall notation as an $M/G/1$ system.
+\item This comparison also means that we are justified in using the Kendall notation to refer to the different arrival processes, energy packet size distributions, and the number of consumers in an HSC system.
+An HSC system where the energy packets arrive as a Poisson process can be expressed in Kendall notation as an $M/G/1$ system.
 Furthermore, if the distribution of the energy packet size is exponential, then we have an $M/M/1$ system.
-Lastly, if the energy packet experiences no random fluctuations, then we have an $M/D/1$ system.
+If the energy inter-arrival is general distribution and the energy packet size is exponential, then we have an $GI/M/1$ system.
+Likewise, for deterministic arrivals, we have a $D/G/1$ system.

 \item The consumer of our energy harvesting system is equivalent to the server of a traditional queueing system.
 Thus the figure of merit for an energy harvesting system, as given by the outage probability, corresponds to the probability of the server being idle.
 Likewise, the self-sustainability of the energy harvesting system is translated as the probability that the server always remains busy.